The Maple Ridge Recycling Depot is located at 10092 – 236th Street, just off River Road in the Albion Industrial Park.

 Picking recyclable items up off the curb is NOT recycling.
 Residential recycling inevitably requires further sorting and must be “clean” enough to be accepted by a manufacturer.
 An item is not truly recycled until a new product is created from the recycled material by a manufacturer.
 Maple Ridge has an advantage on this process through our multi-sort system, keeping materials separated all the way from pickup to shipping.

-- Every weekday (excluding statutory holidays), our custom-designed trucks pick up and bring residential blue box recycling to the facility
+CURBSIDE: Every weekday, our custom-designed trucks pick up and bring residential curbside recycling to the facility from both apartments and single-family homes.
+Bins are unloaded and processed to remove any contamination.

-- Throughout the day, bins from public drop-off areas are brought up to the sort lines
+DEPOT: Throughout the day, bins from public drop-off areas are brought up to the sort lines where workers remove contamination by hand.

-Different sort lines that remove any contamination (other materials, garbage, etc.) from the materials.
-If these things are not removed, the load may not be clean enough for a manufacturer to use and may either be downgraded or rejected altogether.
+Different sort lines remove any contamination (other materials, garbage, etc.) from the materials.
+If these things are not removed, the load may not be clean enough and may either be given a surcharge or rejected altogether.

 If you haven’t visited the Depot yet, come on down!
 You may be surprised at how much we can recycle!